JeanCarletta/HeatHack-Sessions/_sources/front-matter/four-sessions.md

 :::{grid-item}
 :columns: 9

 - For most groups, it may take some time to make major changes, and it's worth thinking about whether minor changes to the current heating would curb energy wastes.
 Most energy efficiency programmes fail to look at this, but in our experience, it's common for the heating in community buildings to be misconfigured or have poor controls that are very wasteful.  **Session 3** uses the temperature monitoring data to find obvious wastes as well as help the group think about whether their users are likely to be comfortable and what they do when they are not - which often involves more waste.
-In session 3, the group also thinks about the flow of users through the building over the course of a week, whether the community needs their empty spaces, and what modifications might be needed to meet these needs.

 :::